foodingerin/coninput/README.md

 # coninput
-convert a tag into input
+convert a tag with only text into input